anirbanc96/ECMMD-CondTwoSamp/Simulation Based Inference/README.md

 - **[TwoMoons](https://github.com/anirbanc96/ECMMD-CondTwoSamp/tree/main/Simulation%20Based%20Inference/TwoMoons)**: Contains all files related to TwoMoons Benchmarking experiment, including the Jupyter notebooks and R scripts.
 Further details can be found in the subfolder.
 - **[SLCP-simple](https://github.com/anirbanc96/ECMMD-CondTwoSamp/tree/main/Simulation%20Based%20Inference/SLCP-Simple)**: Contains all files related to SLCP Benchmarking experiment, with a similar structure.
 - **[SBI-Redshift](https://github.com/anirbanc96/ECMMD-CondTwoSamp/tree/main/Simulation%20Based%20Inference/SBI-Redshift)**: Contains all files related to the experiment on validation of Conditional Density for Photometric Redshift.
-This folder is subdived into two subfolders conatining the Jupyter notebooks and R scripts of the two experiments conducted in the article.
+This folder is subdived into two subfolders containing the Jupyter notebooks and R scripts of the two experiments conducted in the article.
 Further details can be found in the subfolder.

 ## Requirements